qupath/qupath-docs/docs/advanced/stardist.rst

   StarDist + QuPath cell detection and measurement

-StarDist stops after nuclei have been detected; everything after that is 'pure QuPath'.
+StarDist stops after nuclei have been detected; everything after that is specific to QuPath.

 Nevertheless, the script above provides access to some additional features not (currently) available in QuPath's default cell detection.
 These include: